 Does your team focus on the recruiting KPIs that really matter?
 Ignoring the most crucial metrics—or neglecting to track your recruitment process as a whole—is like recruiting with your eyes closed.
 Without a sense of your past and present success, it’s impossible to optimize your process with data-driven decisions and spot hiring issues.

 But don’t stretch yourself thin by monitoring a laundry list of metrics.
-Track just a handful of recruitment KPIs and leverage the data to evaluate and refine your process.
+Track just a handful of recruiting KPIs and leverage the data to evaluate and refine your process and recruiting strategies.

-Stuck on which KPIs to choose?
-We recommend for teams to keep a close eye on the following four KPIs.
+Stuck on which metrics to choose?
+We recommend for teams to keep a close eye on the following crucial recruiting KPIs.

 Failing to track your time-to-hire is practically a sin in the TA world.
-Time-to-hire measures how long it takes your company to fill an open position.
+That’s why time-to-hire is one of the most common recruiting KPIs.
+It measures how long it takes your company to fill an open position.
 It’s a stellar KPI to use when measuring the efficiency of your hiring methods.

 How Do I Measure Time-to-Hire?

 Measuring time-to-hire is pretty simple.
 You just need to calculate the number of days from when an applicant enters your pipeline to when they accept your offer.